 - Fully compatible with the latest iOS version.

-At first, you can just connect your iPhone to the system, launch the Dr.Fone toolkit, and pick the “System Repair” feature from its home.
+At first, you can just connect your iPhone to the computer, launch the Dr.Fone toolkit (Win or Mac), and pick the “System Repair” feature from its Toolbox windows.

-To proceed, you simply need to enter some crucial details of the connected iPhone, like its model and the compatible firmware version.
+To proceed, you simply need to follow the guide into Recovery mode and then confirm some crucial details of the connected iPhone, like its model and the compatible firmware version.